 The assignments give you the chance to practice what you have learnt and design solutions to common, small to medium scale problems.
 The learning benefits will be greater if you start working on the assignments early enough; do not leave your assignments until the last minute.
-The maximum mark obtainable reduces by 1 mark per full late day.
-Thus if students A and B hand in assignments worth 12 and 9, both two days late, then the maximum mark obtainable is 11, so A gets $\min(12, 11) = 11$ and B gets $\min(9, 11) = 9$ .
+Assignments can be submitted up to 5 days after the deadline.
+The maximum mark obtainable reduces by 5% per full late day, for up to 5 days.
+Thus if students A and B hand in assignments worth 12 and 11, both two days late (that is, more than 24 hours late and no more than 48 hours late), then the maximum mark obtainable is 11.7, so A gets $\min(11.7, 11) = 11$ and B gets $\min(11.7, 11) = 11$ .

 Expectations for the final exam are not high: you will have to demonstrate that you can write short programs that correctly implement the specifications and pass a number of tests, for a number of rather simple problems.
 The main difficulty is to control the possible stress of having to produce correct code in (not so) limited time.
-The date of the final exam will be made public by Central admin towards the end of session, and the duration of the exam will be decided then.
+Details on the date and time of the final exam will be communicated towards the end of session; it will be a 3 hour prac exam.